The Smallest Man Who Ever Lived

 Background

-The album’s tracklist, including “The Smallest Man Who Ever Lived,” was revealed a day later.
+The album’s tracklist, including “The Smallest Man Who Ever Lived,” was revealed shortly after.

 Live Performance